-Video: How to Flash a Door Rough Opening
+Replacing an Entry Door: How to Flash the Rough Opening

-Builder Manny Silva demonstrates how he weatherproofs a rough opening before installing a new entry door in an old home.
+Builder Manny Silva demonstrates how to weatherproof the rough opening before installing a new entry door in an old home.

 Everything looks pretty good here, so the next step is to install drainage at the sill and layers of flashing all around the rough opening.
 This may be the most important part of this whole job.
 I’ve taken enough houses apart to know that water will eventually find a way to get behind the siding and trim, no matter how well they are installed.
 These layers of flashing protect the house’s framing from water and rot.
 The first thing I am going to do is create some simple drainage at the sill to shed any water that does get in away from the house